raidshift/ChainXS/README.md

 # ChainXS

-ChainXS is a macOS Application built in Swift which facilitates derivation of SECP256K1 Elliptic Curve public/private keys and addresses from a private Mnemonic or an public/private Extended Key.
+ChainXS is a macOS application built in Swift which facilitates derivation of secp256k1 elliptic curve public / private keys and addresses from a private mnemonic or an public / private extended Key.
 ![image](https://github.com/raidshift/ChainXS/assets/51262620/0148f0ed-b844-4280-b3bc-0dbc89b86c2a)

 ### Input